-The risk assessment reports will be designed to provide a consistent, Group-wide perspective of key risks as well as any other risk areas as they are subsequently identified in the Enterprise

-Risk Management Framework.
-The objective of these risk assessments is to (i) make the principal risks to which PolyPeptide is exposed more transparent, (ii) determine treatment measures to control, eliminate and/or exploit the level of the risks while monitoring their effectiveness and (iii) ultimately improve risk management.
-To the extent that the ongoing evaluation of the Enterprise Risk Management Framework discovers any significant unanticipated developments, the CFO will immediately report these to the Audit and Risk Committee and the Chairman of the Board.
+The Enterprise Risk Management Framework is designed to provide a consistent, Group-wide perspective of key risks as well as any other risk areas as they are subsequently identified in connection with ongoing monitoring and updates by risk owners and other stakeholders.
+The objective of these risk assessments is to (i) make the principal risks to which PolyPeptide is exposed more transparent, (ii) determine treatment measures to control, eliminate and / or exploit the level of the risks while monitoring their effectiveness and (iii) ultimately improve risk management.
+To the extent that the ongoing evaluation of the Enterprise Risk Management Framework discovers significant unanticipated developments, the PolyPeptide Management Committee will immediately report these to the Audit and Risk Committee and the Chairman of the Board.
 The Directors must also be informed of extraordinary events (as described above).